-Best Hotel In Santa Marta – Hotel Boutique Maree
+Best Hotel In Santa Marta – Alko Hotel Cotona

-Hotel Boutique Maree is an amazing 5-star hotel in Santa Marta for an affordable price.
+Alko Hotel Cotona is an amazing 4-star hotel in Santa Marta for an affordable price.
 The rooftop with a jacuzzi, swimming pool, and cocktail bar is one of the best places in Santa Marta to be.
 The rooms are spacious and clean and the hotel is located in a good neighborhood.

 Day 17-18 (2 Days): Tayrona National Park, Where Jungle Meets the Caribbean Sea